Working as a Freelancer in Amsterdam

-However, the downside is that with ever increasing numbers of ZZPers, getting a good contract is becoming more of a challenge.
-That said, if you are looking for a more flexible lifestyle and are thinking of starting your own business in Netherlands then here are a few steps explained...
+However, the downside is that with an ever increasing number of ZZPers, getting a good contract is becoming more of a challenge.
+That said, if you are looking for a more flexible lifestyle and are thinking of starting your own business in the Netherlands then here are a few steps explained...

 1. Write a business plan.
 Think of the demand for your business idea, the network you need to establish and any financial considerations.
-A good move is to check your business ideas with people already operating in your targeted market.
+A good move is to check your business ideas with people already operating in your target sector.
 The most important part about setting up a small business is to get that first sale or contract.

-2. Register as a Sole Trader (Eenmanszaak) with the Chamber of Commerce (KvK - Kamer van Koophandel).
+2. Register as a sole trader (Eenmanszaak) with the Dutch Chamber of Commerce (KvK - Kamer van Koophandel).
 You will also immediately receive a VAT (BTW) number.
-Most KvK offices work on a 'drop-in' basis and it is not necessary to make an appointment.
+To register make an appointment at your local KvK office - it's possible to do this online at the kvk.nl website.

 The KvK has offices in each major Dutch city.
-In Amsterdam the KvK office is located at De Ruyterkade 5 (just west of central station) and is open from 0830 to 1700 on weekdays (plus Wednesday open until 2000).
-Try to avoid a visit during lunch time hours as it gets very busy.
+In Amsterdam the KvK office is located at De Ruyterkade 5 (just west of central station) and is open from 0830 to 1700 on weekdays.

-(a) Opening a business account - which has the advantage of putting your business name on the account.
+(b) opening a business account - this has the advantage of allowing your business name on the account.
 Most banks offer limited fees for the first 12 months to new business accounts.
 Ideally you can then keep personal and business transactions separate.

 Be aware that to be considered as a freelancer by the tax office you must have at least 3 different clients.

-There are also a number of companies offering shared office space.
 Seats2Meet offers a free workspace and lunch to individuals wanting to connect in a co-operative environment.
 Present in many Dutch cities, it also has paid meeting rooms.
-They are present in many Dutch cities - including at Weteringschans 28 (BounceSpace) in Amsterdam.
+The Amsterdam Seats2Meet location is at Oudebrugsteeg 9 (Meet Berlage Center) close to Dam Square in Amsterdam.

-You could consider applying to join The Hub which offers a creative environment / work / meeting space for entrepreneurs and freelancers.
+You could consider applying to join Impact Hub which offers a creative environment / work / meeting space for entrepreneurs and freelancers.
 They have international presence and in Amsterdam are located at Linnaeusstraat 2C.
 Other shared office spaces in Amsterdam for creative coworkers are House of Fashion (at Singel 146) and WeWork (at Weteringschaans 165C and Weesperstraat 61-105).